MichaelDim02/Hvazard/README.md

 # HVAZARD Dictionary Modifier
-Remove short passwords &amp; duplicates, change lowercase to uppercase &amp; reverse, combine wordlists!
+Remove short passwords &amp; duplicates, change lowercase to uppercase &amp; reverse, combine wordlists and more!

 ### Disclaimer
 **This is free software and comes with _no warranty!_ Licensed under the MCD Penetration Testing Software License.
 Do not use for illegal purposes.**